sanggusti/EL4233_DSKC/README.md

 ## Do the following command on your terminal to set up the environment.

+This is Gusti Folder of EL4233 DSKC assignment repository.
+Forked from main branch of EL4233 Course Repository.

 Install virtualenv
 ```
 python -m pip install virtualenv